EthereumVuk/Kick/README.md

 They contain persistent data in state variables and functions that can modify these variables.
 Calling a function on a different contract (instance) will perform an EVM function call and thus switch the context such that state variables are inaccessible.

+* in terminal: node compile.js - it will delete the existing build folder re-compile and re-write the contracts

 ## Router
 * [Next Routes](https://github.com/fridays/next-routes)
 * npm install --save next-routes